Feature Concatenation Multi-view Subspace Clustering: Introduction

-Based on the subspace clustering, many multi-view subspace clustering approaches have been proposed\cite{zhang2015low16},\cite{cao2015diversity17},\cite{gao2015multi18},\cite{wang2016iterative19}, most of which process multiple views separately and then find a common shared coefficient matrix or fuse clustering results of different views.
-Although good performance has been achieved in practice, these methods insufficiently describe data within each view separately.
-To this end, in this paper, we propose a novel multi-view subspace clustering dubbed Feature Concatenation Multi-view Subspace Clustering (FCMSC), which performs clustering on multiple views simultaneously and explores the consensus information of multi-view data.
+Based on the subspace clustering, many multi-view subspace clustering approaches have been proposed \cite{chao2017survey24,zhang2015low16,cao2015diversity17,MSC_InfSci,gao2015multi18,zhao2018incomplete}.
+Most of them process multiple views separately and obtain clustering results by finding a common shared coefficient matrix or fusing clustering results of different views directly.
+Although good performance has been achieved in practice, the underlying information of multi-view data is insufficiently explored in these methods.
+To this end, in this paper, we propose a novel multi-view subspace clustering named Feature Concatenation Multi-view Subspace Clustering (FCMSC), which performs clustering on all views simultaneously and takes advantage of the consensus information of multi-view data to improve clustering results.